Baguage/pyqualtrics/README.md

 QUALTRICS_SURVEY_ID, QUALTRICS_RESPONSE_ID and QUALTRICS_MESSAGE_ID variable should be set to activate those tests

 You can re-created Qualtrics survey used for testing using files in qualtrics_files_for_tests directory

+# Notes for test_get_legacy_response_data test

+This test requires a partially completed response in "getLegacyData test" survey (SV_8pqqcl4sy2316ZL), and it will closed after 6 month (max timeout allowed by Qualtrics).
+Thus every 6 month new partially completed response should be created.
+Use link https://nd.qualtrics.com/jfe/form/SV_8pqqcl4sy2316ZL and answer "Male".
+Don't answer the second question

 # Bugs and requests